Liam Kelly (footballer, born 1995)

-Liam Anthony Kelly (born 22 November 1995) is an Irish professional footballer who plays as a midfielder for EFL League Two club Milton Keynes Dons.
-He has represented the Republic of Ireland internationally at youth levels U19 and U21.
+Liam Anthony Kelly (born 22 November 1995) is a professional footballer who plays as a midfielder for club Peterborough United.
+Born in England, he has represented the Republic of Ireland internationally at under-19 and under-21 levels.

+Kelly started his career at Reading, and after a loan spell at Bath City, he made his first team debut for the club in August 2016 under manager Jaap Stam.
+Kelly made 94 appearances across three seasons for the club, including being part of the Reading team who lost the 2017 EFL Championship play-off final.
+He was reunited with manager Stam in July 2019 who signed him at Dutch club Feyenoord for an undisclosed fee, though he made only two appearances for them before joining EFL League One club Oxford United on loan in January 2020, where he would remain for a year and a half.
+He joined EFL League Two club Rochdale on a free transfer in August 2021, and spent two seasons at the club before leaving in summer 2023, following the club's relegation to the National League.
+He spent the 2023–24 season at League Two club Crawley Town and secured promotion to League One with Crawley after a 2–0 victory in the 2024 EFL League Two play-off final, in which Kelly scored.
+He joined current club Milton Keynes Dons in July 2024.

 Club career

 Reading

 Kelly was born and raised in Basingstoke, and joined the Reading academy aged eight.
 In November 2013, Kelly signed his first professional contract with Reading, having previously attracted attention on YouTube for scoring impressive goals.
 He was part of the Reading team that won the 2013–14 Under-21 Premier League Cup, having started for Reading in the second leg of the final.

 On 12 February 2016, Kelly joined Bath City on an initial one-month loan, and made his debut for the club the following day by starting in a 1–1 National League South draw with Sutton United.
 He scored the first goal of his loan spell on 5 March, with a "curled" shot into the top corner to equalise in a 1–1 draw away to Oxford City.
 His loan at Bath was twice extended, initially for another month on 11 March, before it was extended until the end of the season on 10 April 2016.
 Kelly scored 6 times in 16 league matches for Bath, including a brace of penalties in a 3–0 win over Hayes & Yeading United in the penultimate match of the season to ensure that Bath avoided relegation, with Bath ultimately finishing 14th.